kimdesok/whole-slide-cnn/README.md

 ### Hardware Requirements

-The computing resource should provide an adequate amount of main memory space (minimal: 256 GB, recommended: 512 GB) to prevent out-of-memory(OOM) error.
+The computing resource should provide an adequate amount of main memory space (minimal: 256 GB, recommended: 512 GB) to prevent out-of-memory(OOM) error and fully explore the utility of the huge memory support(HMS) function.

-A trial training could be performed by setting the resizing ratio at 0.05 and the size of an input image to 5000 x 5000 (and 0.1 and 11000 x 11000) in the configuration file, for example.
-However, it would result in the lower accuracy values ranging from 80 to 90%.
+However, a trial training could be performed by adjusting the resizing ratio at 0.05 and the size of an input image to 5000 x 5000, for example, in the configuration file(0.1 and 11000 x 11000 also worked for the server with 128 GB memory).
+It would result in the lower accuracy values ranging from 80 to 90%.

 ### Packages